locnd-172/argo-ai-backend-llm/README.md

-# AI Module for Eveture - Life event aggregator platform
+# AI Module for SmartAgri
-# Include recommendation system, text generation and scene search in video.

 ### Build and Test

-2 ways to run this project
-- Use Dockerfile
+- Use Dockerfile, or
 - Run command `uvicorn --host 0.0.0.0 --port 8000 main:app`